 How To Add Appliances And Usage Data

 The quality of your result depends heavily on the quality of your load data.
-GridGap works best when appliances, hours, duty cycle, and surge behavior are entered as realistically as possible.
+GridGap works best when appliances, running power, duty cycle, surge behavior, and scenario usage are entered as realistically as possible.

 Choose or create the appliance